About Our Leadership

 Baiju R. Shah is the President & CEO of Greater Cleveland Partnership, the region’s leading economic development organization and with over 12,000 members, the largest metropolitan chamber of commerce in the nation.
 Guided by a board of corporate and entrepreneurial CEOs, the organization focuses on accelerating growth and prosperity through strategic initiatives, business services, real estate, and advocacy.

 Prior to GCP, Shah served as the Senior Fellow for Innovation at The Cleveland Foundation, the world’s first community foundation with assets of $2.8 billion.
-His work centered on catalyzing growth initiatives for the region including leading the Cleveland Innovation Project.
+His work centered on catalyzing economic growth initiatives including leading the Cleveland Innovation Project.
 Shah remains a member of the Impact Investing Board Committee which directs a $150 million portfolio allocation of the foundation.

-Shah is a Director of Athersys (NASDAQ: ATHX) and is also a Senior Advisor to FasterCures, a center of the Milken Institute.
-He also serves as a Trustee of Destination Cleveland, Global Cleveland, TeamNEO, and Ohio Excels.
-Previously, Shah served as a Director of Invacare (NYSE: IVC) and an Advisory Board member of Citizens Financial Group (NYSE: CFG).
+Shah serves on numerous civic boards including as a Trustee of Destination Cleveland, Global Cleveland, TeamNEO, Ohio Excels, and Ohio Business Roundtable.
+Previously, Shah served as a Director of Invacare and Athersys, and an Advisory Board member of Citizens Financial Group.
 He began his business career as a consultant with McKinsey & Company.

 Shah has been named an Ernst & Young Entrepreneur of the Year and recognized as one of Cleveland’s most influential leaders.
 He received a JD from Harvard Law School and a BA from Yale University.

 Debbie Berry - Senior Vice President, Major Projects and Real Estate Development